sjwabh/SamRadOnc/Breast.md

-//ki67
+#ki67

- Your Ki-67 Results Less than 10% is considered low.
+Less than 10% is considered low.
 20% or higher is considered high.
+or some places say <5% and >30%

  Does a high Ki-67 mean chemo?
-In subgroup analysis, a higher Ki-67 value (≥25%) was a significant predictive factor for the response to neoadjuvant chemotherapy, especially in ER-negative and HER2-positive breast cancer patients. or is it <5% and >30%
+In subgroup analysis, a higher Ki-67 value (≥25%) was a significant predictive factor for the response to neoadjuvant chemotherapy, especially in ER-negative and HER2-positive breast cancer patients.